-Puppies go home at the end of June when they are at least 8 weeks of age.
-If you are interested please reach out to us as there may be a pup available.
+Puppies from our last litter went home at the end of June when they were 9 weeks of age and is currently sold-out.
+If you are interested please reach out to us to discuss future litter plans.

 This is an an excellent breeding using dogs with strong drive, style and great temperaments.
 This litter is the first with our Juno and a fine stud dog named named Seymour.
 Together they bring a unique outcross with bloodlines from the US, Australia and Europe backing to proven field performance and conformation pedigrees.